-HYDRAULIC PLATFORM ROTATION (Standard) -The platform mount allows the platform to rotate 180°.
+HYDRAULIC PLATFORM ROTATOR (Standard with Single Stick Control) - The platform mount allows the platform to rotate 180° from one side of the outer/ inner boom assembly, across the end hung position, to the other side of the outer/inner boom assembly.
 To rotate, place the handle in the clockwise or counterclockwise ("CW" or "CCW") position.

-TWO-SPEED MANUAL THROTTLE CONTROL (Option) - The two-speed manual throttle control is operated by an air cylinder plunger knob at the upper controls.
+TWO-SPEED MANUAL THROTTLE CONTROL (Standard) - The two-speed manual throttle control is operated by an air cylinder plunger knob at the upper controls.
 The two-speed control is designed to operate only if the engine is running and the master control is activated.

-To speed up the engine from the upper controls, push the plunger knob down once and release it.
+To speed up the engine from the upper controls push the plunger knob down once and release it.